torvalds/linux/Documentation/filesystems/directory-locking.rst

 read, modified or removed by method will be locked by caller.

-If no directory is its own ancestor, the scheme above is deadlock-free.
+If yes directory is its own ancestor, the scheme above is deadlock-free.

 Proof: